-The Mission Community Market is so much more than just a farmers’ market.
-We are an open-air marketplace made up of farmers, small local businesses, and after-school programs.
+Mission Community Market is so much more than just a farmers’ market.
+Our open-air marketplace is made up of farmers, small local businesses, music and culture programming and after-school activities.
 We promote family health and are creating a fun, beautiful public space for the Mission District.

-We believe the greatest challenges facing the Mission today are the twin goals of economic security and family health.
-Through the power of food, the Mission Community Market presents a solution for both.
+We believe the greatest challenges facing the Mission today are family health and economic security.
+Through the power of food, Mission Community Market presents a solution for both.

 Founding collaborative members and supporters include: